Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 station_names
 ```

-To find the value at the end of the list, we can print the value at index `-1`.
-To go further up the list in reverse, we can simply use larger negative numbers, such as index `-4`.
+To find the value at the end of a list, we can print the value at index `-1`.
+To go further up a list in reverse, we can simply use larger negative numbers, such as index `-4`.

 ```python
 station_names[-1]